 Those who are sexually active should consider regular testing for STIs.
 Many people might experience no trichomoniasis symptoms, but treatment is necessary because the infection may increase the

 - problems with pregnancy, including premature delivery and low birth weight

 - contracting or transmitting herpes

-- a sexual partner tests positive for trichomoniasis or another STI
+People should also see a doctor if they test positive for another STI or a sexual partner tests positive for trichomoniasis or another STI.